ArduPilot/MAVProxy/MAVProxy/modules/mavproxy_camera/README.md

 With zero or one camera, the map retains its existing **Set ROI** action.

 ROI always sends a geographic location; MAVProxy does not calculate or stream tracking angles.
-With one gimbal, manager mode sends `MAV_CMD_DO_SET_ROI_LOCATION` to the flight controller, retaining its normal ROI handling.
+For a single primary mount, manager mode sends `MAV_CMD_DO_SET_ROI_LOCATION` to the flight controller, retaining its normal ROI handling.
+A non-primary ArduPilot mount uses direct ROI even when it is the only MAVLink gimbal discovered: ArduPilot currently ignores the geographic ROI mount selector and otherwise redirects the command to its primary mount.
 Explicit device mode addresses the gimbal directly.

 With multiple distinct gimbals on a vehicle, camera ROI automatically addresses each gimbal directly, regardless of `mount_control`.
 The gimbal must advertise